-His nickname is Jonesy.
+One of his nicknames is Jonesy.
 "But I call myself Captain Slappy," Adam said.
+Another is "Pappo".

 On his life off the field, he said, "It's very mild.
 I'm just trying to raise my kids."
 Jones says, "Mark McLemore was my mentor.
 He showed and told me ow this game would pan out.
 He's not been wrong.